gvwilson/sensibleadventures/cloudherd/new.md

 toward a stool.
 Meanwhile, the tiger flowed up onto the chair across from Noxy without waiting for an invitation and watched impassively as she swept the last scraps of potato off the table.
-"Thank you for the blanket," he said without premable.
+"Thank you for the blanket," he said without preamble.

 Noxy jumped slightly.
 "You're welcome.
 It's pretty dangerous, getting dunked in frozen water like that.
 It happened to one of the